 |Michael E. Bryan, Ed.D.

-In his role as Coordinator for the Office of Student Outcomes Assessment at Tidewater Community College, Dr. Bryan enjoys collaborating with administrators, faculty, staff and students.
+In his role as Coordinator for the Office of Student Outcomes Assessment at Tidewater Community College, Dr. Bryan enjoys collaborating with administrators, faculty and staff.
 As TCC enhances its culture of evidence and assessment's role in curriculum planning, he stresses two guiding concepts which are coined "Baby Steps" and "M&M".
-“Baby Steps” is a metaphor used to describe the assessment reporting process.
+“Baby Steps” is a metaphor used to describe the assessment process.
 As with a child's growth, assessment is a continuous process and a gradual sequencing from one stage of development to another.
 Rome wasn't built in a day, nor should our assessment activities.
 The "M&M" rule calls for the need to balance manageability with meaningfulness.
 For instance, when writing outcomes and identifying assessment measures, the data collection process must be manageable yet produce meaningful results.
 H encourages his colleagues to follow the "S.O.D." principle that calls for curriculum planners to transform informal, ad hoc, and undocumented data collection and analysis processes into those that are Systematic, Organized, and Documented.
 This can be achieved by creating short, simple tracking forms such as check-off lists, event logs, or other systematic rubrics.

 He holds a MEd in Early Childhood Special Education from the University of Missouri (2011), an EdD in Educational Leadership from the University of North Carolina at Chapel Hill (2000), a MS in Secondary/Business Education from Dowling College (1997), and a BBA in Public Accounting from Hofstra University (1992).
-Dr. Bryan is a licensed and experienced public school Business educator and central office administrator, and a trained and licensed Principal and Superintendent in North Carolina and Commonwealth of Virginia.
+Dr. Bryan is a licensed and experienced public school Business educator and central office administrator, and a licensed Principal and Superintendent in North Carolina and Commonwealth of Virginia.